Chicken Cacciatore

 Ingredients

-• Olive oil – Or neutral-flavor cooking oil.
+• Olive oil – Use olive oil or another neutral-flavor cooking oil.

-• Chicken broth – Use low or no sodium added.
+• Chicken broth – Use low or no-sodium added; vegetable broth works too.

-• Fresh rosemary – Or 1 heaping tablespoon dried rosemary.
+• Fresh rosemary – Use fresh if you have it, or 1 heaping tablespoon dried.

 Chicken Cacciatore ingredients with labels.